SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 <br>

-**Creating the Report is not straightforward.** It is important to realize that the “career row” on a baseball card is not another row in the data — **it is a derived aggregation.** And, we need to understand that our chosen set of tools (in SAS) will "average the averages" and that's a problem relative to creating this line, so **we must improvise!**
+**Creating the Report is not straightforward.** It is important to realize that the “career row” on a baseball card is not another row in the data; rather **it is a derived aggregation.** To put it another way, this is an opportunity to make the classic mistake of *averaging averages.* To avoid making this mistake, we must understand our tools, and we must position those tools for success! **We must improvise!**

 <br>

-Our approach to creating the *career* line:
+**Improvising.** Use PROC SQL to calculate the career numbers and create macro variables that we can use later.

 ``` SAS
 proc sql noprint;